 A digitalized process on a Scandit-powered smartphone ensures that onsite work is minimized in terms of contact.
 Any work done is fast.
 Workers can record the correct assets, and the technician won’t visit the customer for a second time exposing themselves to unnecessary risks.

-A good example of this is US telecommunications provider Cincinnati Bell.
+A good example of this is US telecommunications provider Altafiber (previously Cincinnati Bell).
 It uses Samsung smartphones for barcode scanning in the field.
 In addition to improving customer service and safety, it has boosted employee productivity during home and office service calls.

 Helping people maintain everyday lives

 Lets not pretend a barcode scanning smartphone is critical to nursing staff as actual PPE and treating people on hospital wards.
 Yes, smartphone scanning applications help nurses, but we know this will not directly impact saving lives.

 But on a broader level, the smartphone is a powerful digital tool that can help people perform everyday tasks in a contactless way, in our working and personal lives.
 Combined with the humble barcode, a smartphone allows us to connect with physical objects and stay safe.